ericclack/pygamezero_pacman/doc/index.rst

 the Flappy Bird Tutorial and follow the instructions there: https://tinyurl.com/y37qxb5h

-If you've not dome much Python programming then that Flappy Bird tutorial is a good place to start -- this tutorial is significantly harder.
+If you're new to Python programming then that Flappy Bird tutorial is probably better place to start -- this tutorial is significantly harder.

 Installing Assets
 -----------------